manv6/java-maven-spring-cucumber-selenium-allure/README.md

 ##### Logs Recording
 ##### Code Coverage

-There is a sample test
+# There is a sample test for Amazon WebSite

 ## Use Maven